 Factors Response In accordance with the spatial strategy We consider that Hockley Heath is a sustainable location for additional housing growth as it has a sufficient range of services and facilities within the village, including a primary school.
 In addition, there is a bus service to Solihull, Dorridge and Stratford-on-Avon.
-It is worth noting that the site is of a sufficient scale to provide the additional services not currently available, for instance a GP surgery, should it be required.
 Any hard constraints only affect a small proportion of the site and/or can be mitigated As we have identified within the Vision Brochure previously submitted, there are no constraints which cannot be mitigated, including heritage, flooding, ecology, trees and access.
 Development here would not adversely impact upon the character of the settlement.
-Site would not breach a strong defensible boundary to the Green Belt As above, the site can create a new strong landscape buffer to the north.
-Any identified wider planning gain over and above what would normally be expected New community facilities could be provided within the site, including land for a new primary school, sports provision and a GP surgery.
+Site would not breach a strong defensible boundary to the Green Belt As above, the site is well enclosed by defensible boundaries.
+Any identified wider planning gain over and above what would normally be expected Improved accessibility is proposed for properties along School Road to and from the village centre through the provision of a footpath.
 Sites that would use or create a strong defensible boundary to define the extent of land to be removed from the Green Belt As above, defensible boundaries can be established.
-If finer grain accessibility analysis shows the site (or the part to be included) is accessible As shown on the appended Connectivity Plan, the site is within close proximity to bus services and is within walking distance of the services and facilities within the village.
+If finer grain accessibility analysis shows the site (or the part to be included) is accessible As shown on the appended Connectivity Plan, the site is within close proximity to bus services and is within walking distance of the facilities within the village.
+The Client will provide a footway between the site and the existing footpath on School Road.

 The site is in single ownership and is available for development with no legal or ownership problems.
-Given it is free from significant constraints and there is strong market demand for housing in this area, it can therefore be considered deliverable (from the point of Local Plan adoption) in terms of the definition within the NPPF.
+It is free from significant constraints and there is strong market demand for housing in this area, it can therefore be considered deliverable (from the point of Local Plan adoption) in terms of the definition within the NPPF.